Learn About Optic Nerve Atrophy

 Treatment consists of cobalamin and carnitine supplements and a low-protein diet.
 The child's diet must be carefully controlled.

-If supplements do not help, the health care provider may also recommend a diet that avoids substances called isoleucine, threonine, methionine, and valine.
+If supplements do not help, your child's health care provider may also recommend a diet that avoids substances called isoleucine, threonine, methionine, and valine.

-Liver or kidney transplantation (or both) have been shown to help some patients.
+Liver or kidney transplantation (or both) have been shown to help some children.
 These transplants provide the body with new cells that help breakdown methylmalonic acid normally.

 Who are the top Optic Nerve Atrophy Local Doctors?